Estecka/Extended-French-Keyboards/stk-zqsd/readme.md

 ## Added functionalities

 ### Accents
-The `^¨` dead-key now also lets type Accute accents, Grave accents, and Cedilla characters.
+The `^¨` dead-key now also lets type Accute accents and Grave accents.
+A Cedilla dead key was put on `C`.
 Mostly useful for upper case characters that aren't natively present on the keyboard.

 |      Key Combination | Accent  | Description |
 | --------------------:|:-------:|:----------- |